kdykam

 Národní muzeum, Prague

-The exhibition František Palacký 1798–1876 opened on 1 April 2026 in the Historic Building of the National Museum and runs until 31 August 2026.
-Created to mark the 150th anniversary of František Palacký's death, the exhibition presents this historian and nation-builder—whom his contemporaries called the Father of the Nation—in a modern way.
-Visitors enter his world through eight short fictional dialogues between him and a person from 2026, styled as a mobile phone chat.
-The narrative is complemented by a comic strip capturing key life moments—from youth through scientific work to political engagement—and extensive audio recordings featuring excerpts from Palacký's writings and correspondence.
-A large-format map of Europe dominates the exhibition space, tracking Palacký's travels and the ethnic composition of Central Europe.
+The exhibition presents Palacký as a thoughtful man of his time through eight short fictional dialogues between him and a person from 2026, styled as a chat on a mobile phone screen.
+The narrative is complemented by an original comic strip capturing key life moments – from youth through scientific work to political activity.
+A strong atmosphere is created by numerous audio recordings featuring excerpts from Palacký's works and personal correspondence.
+The centrepiece is a large map of Europe showing Palacký's travel activities and ethnic relations in Central Europe.
 Rotating cylinders with period newspapers and simple manual elements evoke 19th-century communication.
-The exhibition showcases an extensive collection of authentic objects: a thousand books from Palacký's personal library, an original travel trunk from 1823, miniatures and silhouettes of him and his wife Tereza, clothing accessories, spectacles, a card catalogue, a paperweight, and a barometer.
-For the first time, clothing items belonging to Tereza Palacká and their daughter Marie Riegrová Palacká are presented.
-The exhibition also includes reproductions of archival materials from Palacký's estate, including drafts of the History of the Czech Nation.
-The exhibition is accompanied by guided tours with the curators, educational programmes for schools, and a series of seminars for secondary school students and teachers.
+Visitors will see an extensive collection of authentic objects: a thousand books from his personal library, an original travel suitcase from 1823, glasses, card catalogue, barometer, hat, and walking stick.
+For the first time, clothing items commemorating his wife Tereza Palacká and daughter Maria Riegrová Palacká are presented.
+The exhibition is accompanied by guided tours, educational programmes for schools, and a lecture series in cooperation with the František Palacký and František Ladislav Rieger Memorial.